Every planar graph without adjacent cycles of length at most $8$ is $3$-choosable: Lemmas

 \begin{lemma}[\cite{DP17}] Let $G$ be a graph with a $k$-correspondence assignment $C$.
 Let $H$ be a subgraph of $G$ such that for every cycle $D$ in $H$, the assignment $C$ is consistent on $D$ and all edges of $D$ are full.
 Then we may rename $L(u)$ for $u\in H$ to obtain a $k$-correspondence assignment $C'$ for $G$ such that all edges of $H$ are straight in $C'$. \end{lemma}

-\n{\bf Proof of Theorem~\ref{main1}} By Theorem~\ref{main2}, it suffices to show that $G$ is $C$-colorable for arbitrary consistent $3$-correspondence assignment $C$.
-Assume that $G$ has such a assignment, then $G$ is consistent on every closed walk of length $3$ in $G$.
+\n{\bf Proof of Theorem~\ref{main1}} By Theorem~\ref{main2}, we need to prove that $G$ is $C$-colorable for arbitrary $3$-correspondence assignment $C$ such that $G$ is consistent on every closed walk of length $3$ in $G$.
 Take $S$ to be an arbitrary vertex in $G$.
 By Theorem~\ref{main3}, $G$ is $C$-colorable.